 An internal server error can also be caused by the fact that the memory allocated by your host is insufficient.

 To increase it, you will need to access the file

 wp-config.php.
 Open it via your FTP and add the following line of code:

 This piece of code increases the RAM allocated to WordPress by the server.

 Note that you cannot allocate the memory capacity of your choice, because your web hosting company can set a limit.
 For example, if you put 512M and your host caps at 256M, you will not get more than that.
 In that case, contact them to see what they can do about it.

 c.
 Deactivate all your plugins

-If the previous solution didn’t work, you can try to deactivate all your plugins.
+If the previous solution didn't work, you can try to deactivate all of your plugins.
 A compatibility error may be the cause of the failure.

 If you have access to the back office of your site, start with deactivating the plugins, especially the most suspicious ones (those you have just installed, configured, or updated).